w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing/Guide.md

 Each creature has two key pieces of information you need to complete in order to complete the creature page.

 First, you must reveal the entire time the creature is available.
 As you catch a creature, the time beneath the creature's picture will start to unlock.
+You have to catch a certain number of fish to unlock the time.
+The number you need to catch is based on the rarity of the fish, so the rarer the fish, the fewer you have to catch.
 The question marks (?) mean you have not revealed the full time range.
-All times are in UTC time, and they round to the hour.
+All times are in UTC time.

 The second information you need to unlock is the variants for the creature.
 Most creatures have at least one variant you can catch, such as a high-quality version.
+You can see a full list of creatures and their variants <a href="/Items/Fishing/Creatures" target="_blank">on the creatures page</a>.
 If there is a shadow of the creature still, you are missing a variant.
-There are special <a href="/Items/Fishing#Baits" target="_blank">baits</a> and skills you can use to make it easier to catch a variant.
+There are special <a href="/Items/Fishing#Baits" target="_blank">baits</a> and <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Skills" target="_blank">skills</a> you can use to make it easier to catch a variant.

 ## Saltwater Creatures {: #Saltwater}
 All creatures found in the ocean are found in the saltwater portion of the guide book.
-These include any creatures found in Vertigo Beach and at the Underwater Sanctuary.
+The <a href="/Items/Fishing/Creatures#Saltwater" target="_blank">saltwater creatures</a> include any creatures found in Vertigo Beach and at the Underwater Sanctuary.

 <br>